The calm

 HP and her Valais x twins.
 If their fleeces come of nicely at shearing time they might make beautiful rugs.
 The jury is out at the mo!

-Stevie, terrible pink eye, hence the name is one of the Icelandic lambs.
-He came out with great horn buds and now has a fine pair of horns
+Stevie is one of the Icelandic lambs.
+He came out with great horn buds and now has a fine pair of horns.

 We got some pets which have grown on nicely.
 They’re super friendly, annoyingly so sometimes and super curious.
 They do a lot of running and jumping and brighten up any gloomy morning.

 Gary tying hurdles on to the gates so Goofy & Daffy, who were found wandering around one of our neighbours gardens, can’t escape any longer.
-Goofy’s mum had one enormous teet so we milked her and took Goofy off her so she became a pet and Daffys mum hated her, so these two are now very bad partners in crime!
+Goofy’s mum had one enormous teet that no one could drink from so we milked her and took Goofy off her so she became a pet and Daffys mum hated her, so these two are now very bad partners in crime!

 Amanda Lockhart came to photograph shearing.
-We spent a perfect sunny evening, Proper Shepherd putting us all to shame doing the hard work.
-Check out Amanda’s Instagram page, her photos are beautiful.
+We had a perfect sunny evening, Proper Shepherd putting us all to shame doing the hard work.
+Check out Amanda’s Instagram page, her photos and stories relating to the photographs are beautiful.

 The shed was full again.